-A CFE is trained to not only discover fraud but also why fraud occurs.
+CFEs train not only to discover fraud but also to determine why fraud occurs.

 Due to the nature of their work CFEs are considered to be of high moral character.

-Because CFEs are specifically trained to spot fraud they have the potential to save a company tens of thousands if not millions of dollars, which is why they are so valued by organizations.
+CFEs train specifically to spot fraud.
+Because of this, they have the potential to save a company tens of thousands if not millions of dollars.
+Organizations highly value these professionals for this exact reason.

 Like most accounting certifications, including accounting certificates online, the exact requirements differ from state to state.

-However, it is not unusual for a college degree to be required to take the exam.
+However, it’s not unusual for a college degree to be required to take the exam.